 We’ve all seen those nuclear bunker apocalypse movies, but is it really possible to survive an all-out nuclear war?
-Scientists have been trying to answer that question for decades, and the topic gets a bit of renewed attention everytime global tensions rise.
+Scientists have been trying to answer that question for decades, and the topic gets a bit of renewed attention every time global tensions rise.

 What is a Nuclear Winter?

 The extra particles would effectively blot out the sun and create catastrophic cooling all over the globe.
-Scientists have tried to model the effects of a nuclear winter by looking at modern wildfires and volcanic eruptions and then scaling them to various nuclear scenarios.
+Scientists have tried to model the effects of nuclear winter by looking at modern wildfires and volcanic eruptions and then scaling them to various nuclear scenarios.

-By the 1980s newer science discredited this theory and in 1983 the first “nuclear twilight” model predicted a winter lasting roughly 4 years.
+By the 1980s newer science discredited the “total obliteration” theory and in 1983 the first “nuclear twilight” model predicted a winter lasting roughly 4 years.